 - Store in a cool, dry place, out of direct sunlight.
-The sun, over time, can cause the plastic material to weaken, fade in color, and possibly crack.
+Over time the sun can cause the plastic material to weaken, fade in color, and possibly crack.

 - Check for any defects before each use.

-- Personalize your gear for when you join on a busy boat or at the beach.
+- Personalize your gear for if you join a busy boat or at the beach.
 Use a gear marker to put your name or initials inside the foot pocket.

 - You should be prepared with a spare fin strap since they will eventually break unless you have spring straps.